Algebra of sets

-In mathematics, the algebra of sets, not to be confused with the mathematical structure of an algebra of sets, defines the properties and laws of sets, the set-theoretic operations of union, intersection, and complementation and the relations of set equality and set inclusion.
-It also provides systematic procedures for evaluating expressions, and performing calculations, involving these operations and relations.
+In mathematics, particularly in the study of set theory, the algebra of sets (Note: Not to be confused with the mathematical structure of an algebra of sets) defines the properties and laws of sets, the set-theoretic operations of union, intersection, and complementation and the relations of set equality and set inclusion.
+It also provides systematic procedures for evaluating expressions and performing calculations involving these operations and relations.

 Any set of sets closed under the set-theoretic operations forms a Boolean algebra with the join operator being union, the meet operator being intersection, the complement operator being set complement, the bottom being $\varnothing$ and the top being the universe set under consideration.